dotnet/csharpstandard/standard/expressions.md

 -   It is a compile-time error for the body to contain a `goto` statement, a `break` statement, or a `continue` statement whose target is outside the body or within the body of a contained anonymous function.
 -   A `return` statement in the body returns control from an invocation of the nearest enclosing anonymous function, not from the enclosing function member.

-It is explicitly unspecified whether there is any way to execute the block of an anonymous function other than through evaluation and invocation of the *lambda_xpression* or *anonymous_method_expression*.
+It is explicitly unspecified whether there is any way to execute the block of an anonymous function other than through evaluation and invocation of the *lambda_expression* or *anonymous_method_expression*.
 In particular, the compiler may choose to implement an anonymous function by synthesizing one or more named methods or types.
 The names of any such synthesized elements shall be of a form reserved for compiler use ([§7.4.3](lexical-structure.md#743-identifiers)).

 ### 12.16.4 Overload resolution